JoaquinAmatRodrigo/skforecast/README.md

 **Time series forecasting with scikit-learn regressors.**

 **Skforecast** is a python library that eases using scikit-learn regressors as multi-step forecasters.
-It also works with any regressor compatible with the scikit-learn API (XGBoost, LightGBM, Ranger...).
+It also works with any regressor compatible with the scikit-learn API (pipelines, CatBoost, LightGBM, XGBoost, Ranger...).

 **Documentation: https://joaquinamatrodrigo.github.io/skforecast/**

-**Version 0.4.0 comming soon!!! :rocket:**
+**Version 0.4** has undergone a huge code refactoring.
+Main changes are related to input-output formats (only pandas series and dataframes are allowed although internally numpy arrays are used for performance) and model validation methods (unified into backtesting with and without refit).
+[Changelog](./changelog.md)

 ## Table of contents